-Email attributes include things like who’s sending the email, from which email id and what the subject is.
+Email attributes include things like who’s sending the email, from which email id, and what the subject is.

 From Name and Email

-Having a person’s name and their email id helps increase the open rate.
-As a candidate, you would rather engage John Doe <email@example.com> at Acme Corp that say Recruitment Team <firstname.lastname@example.org>.
+Having a person’s name and email id helps increase the open rate.
+As a candidate, you would rather engage John Doe <firstname.lastname@example.org> at Acme Corp than say Recruitment Team <email@example.com>.
 Candidates can look up John online and would appreciate him/her taking the time out to reach out to them (even if emails are automated).

 Candidates relate to a person, not a company.

 Just like the From field, the subject line also influences your open rate and ultimately your recruiting email campaign.
-All of us want to get that candidate reply to our email and sometimes it makes us oversell.
-Try to avoid sell-sy subject line.
+All of us want to get that candidate to reply to our email and sometimes it makes us oversell.
+Try to avoid the sell-sy subject line.
 Have a personalized and engaging subject line.
 You can see some of the templates we have created for a recruitment cold email outreach campaign.

-Personalised introduction as the opening line is really crucial when sending your first email to the candidate.
+A personalized introduction as the opening line is really crucial when sending your first email to the candidate.
 When following up, establishing the context is the key.

-Today, most of the emails are open on mobile and on mobile (and on the web too) most of the email apps allow users to see the first few opening words from the email.
+Today, most emails are open on mobile and on mobile (and on the web too) most email apps allow users to see the first few opening words from the email.
 Writing a generic line like, “How are you”, only reduces the chances of opening the email.
 Always make the first few lines personalized to make the candidates interested in the email.
 Candidates don’t want to know about a stranger, they want to know why a stranger reached out to them.